ArthurCose/Google-Scripts-Environment/README.md

 # What is this?

-This is a collection of shell scripts used to download + upload a Google Scripts project without needing to know every command.
+This is a collection of small shell scripts that simplify node-google-apps-script's process of downloading/uploading Google Scripts project files.
-I made this so you can easily copy this environment into a folder and setup a collaborative editor or edit using tools you're more comfortable with.
+I made this so you can easily copy this setup into a folder and setup a collaborative editor or edit using tools you're more comfortable with.

 # How to install

-First we need to download one of the two environments.

-* Find the folder matching your OS
+We're going to be working within the folder matching your OS
-* Copy its contents into a folder that you would like to setup as the environment.

-Next we need to setup a Google API Console Project for our scripts to be able to access files from your account.
+First we need to setup a Google API Console Project for our scripts to be able to access files from your account.

 * Create a project using this [link](https://console.developers.google.com/start/api?id=drive&credential=client_key)
 * Follow the steps until you get to the credentials setup